pret/pokecrystal/docs/bugs_and_glitches.md

 ## `Function6ec1` does not correctly limit object movement

-This bug is why the Lapras in Union Cave, which uses `SPRITEMOVEDATA_LAPRAS`, is not restricted by its `1, 1` movement radius.
+This bug is why the Lapras in Union Cave, which uses `SPRITEMOVEDATA_SWIM_WANDER`, is not restricted by its `1, 1` movement radius.

 In [engine/npc_movement.asm](/engine/npc_movement.asm):